wxy20850606/wxy20850606.github.io/content/posts/2025/08/paradox-training-ground.md

 Integrating both sides of paradox creates wholeness and alignment.

 Paradox awakens depth
-and unlocks the fundamental truths of the universe.
+and reveals the hidden patterns of life.

 Embracing paradox turns life into art.